 Many University-sponsored educational programs and projects have been funded through federal granting agencies, including: the National Science Foundation, U.S. Department of Defense, U.S. Department of the Navy, U.S. Department of Education, U.S. Department of Health and Human Services and the National Aeronautics and Space Administration

-Contributions to OLLU, a nonprofit educational institution, are tax deductible to the extent of the law.
+OLLU is a registered 501 C-3, nonprofit educational institution, and all contributions are fully tax deductible in accordance with IRS rules governing charitable gifts.
 Information regarding contributions is available from the Office of Development.